-- 1. 20" span flexure: With the splice located in the center of the span this test simulates the worst condition for stress on the splice.
-This test measures how much the splice has affected the load bearing capability of the panel. - 2.
+20" span flexure: With the splice located in the center of the span this test simulates the worst condition for load on the splice.
+This test measures how much the splice has affected the load bearing capability of the panel.

 In-plane shear: With the splice located in the center of the panel.
 Many panels are loaded as shear panels, such as side walls of a tank.
 This test will detect any change in panel shear strength.

-CONCLUSION

-The splicing creates another variable which must be closely controlled, but if properly done the mechanical strengths will not be significantly lowered, as indicated in Table 2 on the following page.
+CONCLUSION: The splicing creates another variable which must be closely controlled, but if properly done the mechanical strengths will not be significantly lowered.